 Paul Rawlings shows you how to ensure you have the best gundogs on the beating line

 The first shoot I took my Labrador on had a mixture of arable land with huge fields of sugar beet, and the Guns would be positioned at one end with perhaps walking Guns on each flank.
-It was usual for all game to be retrieved as it was shot so my dog had lots of chances, but it could become a free-for-all, and the winning dog was often the fastest one to get to the fall.
-I should not have allowed her to retrieve at all and then her steadiness would have been maintained, so bear that in mind when you take your dog into a beating line with walking Guns, or where game is being shot in full view.
+It was usual for all game to be retrieved as it was shot so my dog had lots of chances.
+However it became something of a free-for all with the winning dog the fastest.
+In retrospect I should not have taken my Labrador because it spoiled her steadiness – something to consider when you take your dog into a beating line with walking Guns, or where game is being shot in full view.

-My spaniel, which was so obedient during training, soon learned that when she was out of sight, hunting in front of the beating line, she could get away with murder.
+Although my spaniel was very obedient during training she soon realised that she could misbehave when hunting in front of the beating line where I couldn’t see her.
 She used to turn on two pips of the whistle, but with everyone blowing a whistle trying to control their own dogs, and with the shouting, tapping and waving, she soon switched off her ears and her prey drive took over.

 Wind direction plays an important part when driving birds towards the waiting Guns.
 The keeper will be aware of this and the Guns’ pegs will be located to the best advantage, so that shooting is enjoyed by all of them.
-This often means that dogs will be working downwind for much of the time and many beating lines will move at such a pace that it will be impossible for your dog to work the wind properly.
+This often means that dogs will be working downwind for much of the time.

 On a downwind beat the dog should pull out and then quarter back towards you, and only once that ground has been covered should you move forward to a fresh piece.
 Of course, in the beating line it is not possible for you to pause while your dog works the wind and therefore the dog is encouraged to keep pulling forward, tracking game.